Cai Xukun: 2026: Self-titled album, tour, Met Gala, and more

+In 2026, Kun announced The Deadman Tour, with its opening concerts taking place at The Venetian Arena in Macau on 2–3 August 2026.
+Following the successful launch of the tour, the second stop was announced for Singapore, with the concert scheduled for 24 October 2026 at Singapore Indoor Stadium.

 Endorsements and ambassadorships

 In 2018, Kun was chosen to be the brand ambassador for the skin care line by Yoseido, the parent company of Nongfu Spring.
 He was also named the promotional representative for L'Oréal Paris and a model for the smartphone technological giant Vivo.
 On October 19, 2018, Aussie of Procter & Gamble named Kun as their global spokesperson.

-On January 1, 2019, Levi's announced that Kun became their brand ambassador.
+On January 1, 2019, Levi's announced Kun as its brand ambassador.
 On May 31, Prada named Kun as its China ambassador, making him the first Chinese spokesperson for the brand and a face of its Fall/Winter 2019 advertising campaign.
 Kun also attended Prada's Menswear Spring 2020 Fashion Show, which was held in Shanghai for the first time.
 In June, Vivo announced Kun as the brand face for its new S1 mobile series.

-In 2020, Kun became the brand ambassador for multiple brands including Kosé, Givenchy Beauty, as well as domestic brands such as Proya.
-Kun has also become the new spokesperson for FILA, an Italian sportswear company, and attended the brand's press conference in Shanghai on July 10, 2020.
+In 2020, Kun became the brand ambassador for multiple brands, including Kosé, Givenchy Beauty, as well as domestic brands such as Proya.
+Kun has also become the new spokesperson for Fila, an Italian sportswear company, and attended the brand's press conference in Shanghai on July 10, 2020.

-In 2021, British fragrance brand Jo Malone appointed Kun as their brand ambassador, along with hair brand Schwarzkopf and other domestic brands.
+In 2021, British fragrance brand Jo Malone appointed Kun as its brand ambassador, along with hair brand Schwarzkopf and other domestic brands.
 Since 2023, Prada Beauty has named Kun as Prada Fragrance ambassador.

-In 2022, Swiss watches and accessory manufacturer TAG Heuer named Kun its Chinese ambassador, with the brand's chief executive officer Frédéric Arnault stating that "[Kun] has demonstrated remarkable talent in songwriting and performing" in addition to being "incredibly athletic, truly daring and never stops challenging the limits," which matches the brand's mind-set.
+In 2022, Swiss watches and accessory manufacturer TAG Heuer named Kun its Chinese ambassador, with the brand's chief executive officer Frédéric Arnault stating that "[Kun] has demonstrated remarkable talent in songwriting and performing" in addition to being "incredibly athletic, truly daring and never stops challenging the limits," which matches the brand's mindset.

-In 2023, the South Korean sunglasses and optical glasses brand Gentle Monster announced on April 17 via their social media platforms that they are collaborating with Kun who will work as the director for their 'Crystal Clear' project.
-The line will launch on April 21, 2023, and the event app will be available in mainland China, Taiwan, Hong Kong, South Korea, Dubai, Singapore, Japan, and United States.
+In 2023, the South Korean sunglasses and optical glasses brand Gentle Monster announced on April 17 via their social media platforms that they are collaborating with Kun, who will work as the director for their "Crystal Clear" project.
+The line will launch on April 21, 2023, and the event app will be available in mainland China, Taiwan, Hong Kong, South Korea, Dubai, Singapore, Japan, and the United States.

-In May 2024, the Italian luxury fashion brand company Versace appointed Kun as their global brand ambassador.
-The brand posted a preview of Kun's "Afterglow" on their official website and Spotify, followed by a message from Kun.
-In August, Kun was appointed the global brand ambassador of Avia a footwear company.
+In May 2024, the Italian luxury fashion brand Versace appointed Kun as its global brand ambassador.
+The brand posted a preview of Kun's "Afterglow" on their website and Spotify, followed by a message from Kun.
+In August, Kun was appointed the global brand ambassador of Avia, a footwear company.
 On December 20, Maison Margiela Fragrances announced Kun as spokesperson for Bath and Body through Weibo.